 (3p) 4.
-You've just landed a job at an IT department somewhere and now you're having one of your first few days.
-There is a discussion in the "fika room", the topic is the IT department's password policy.
-"Well, every respectable website requires at least eight characters, with lower and upper case, numbers and special characters", the head of department says, "so we have it too".
+You've just landed a job as a developer somewhere and now you're having one of your first few days.
+There is a discussion in the "fika room", the topic is the password policy.

+"Well, every respectable website requires at least eight characters, with lower and upper case, numbers and special characters", the head of the team says, "so we have it too".